Refinitiv/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 vaconsumer-Jwt-001: Alter VAConsumer to create 1 reactor, 2 connections, both for OAuth V2 JWT but can identify either same / diff credential.

-vaconsumer-sd-001: Alter VAConsumer to perform implicit service discovery.
-To perform implicit SD host and port need to be skipped.
-Arg ex: '-c : '

 Module:  Watchlist Consumer
 ---------------------------